 The anti-climax called Ghangaria and much ado about nothing

 It goes without saying that Ghangaria left an unpleasant aftertaste to a magnificent trek.
 The weather as if on cue took a turn for the worse and the night became horribly wet and cold.
 We ordered in-room tea and dinner and huddled under multiple blankets to stay warm.
-An old chatty masseuse knocked at our door to offer foot massage and while kneading our aching calves, broke the most terrible news, we had heard in a long time.
-The Valley of Flowers owing to 2013 floods was closed that year and no amount of bribe, cajoling or string pulling at Ghangaria would let us in.
-Landslide, broken bridges, and washed off portions of the trail made the national park unsafe for tourists at the moment and the valley was indefinitely closed until further notice.
+An old chatty masseuse knocked at our door to offer a foot massage and while kneading our aching calves, broke the most terrible news, we had heard in a long time.
+The Valley of Flowers owing to the 2013 floods was closed that year and no amount of bribes, cajoling, or string pulling at Ghangaria would let us in.
+Landslide, broken bridges, and washed-off portions of the trail made the national park unsafe for tourists, and the valley was indefinitely closed until further notice.
 It was a perfect scenario of “Much ado about nothing” or, was it?

 RESPONSIBLE TRAVELING-BECAUSE I CARE